-- 4.2 In early 2019, the UK and Scottish Governments both declared a climate emergency, with the Scottish Government amending the Climate Change Bill to have net zero emissions by 2045. - 4.3 Local authorities within the Clydeplan area also declared a climate emergency, including Renfrewshire, North Lanarkshire, West Dunbartonshire and Glasgow.
-19 Glasgow City Council seeks to create new interim targets for Scotland by reducing emissions by 70% by 2030 and by 90% by 2040.
-It is likely that these reductions would likely be driven by areas such as transport, energy efficiency and renewable energy, and seek to establish a Climate Emergency Working Group.20 North Lanarkshire request Climate Emergency funding to boost resilience planning and preparedness with partners such as Police Scotland and the Scottish Fire Service as there will be a growing risk of spontaneous forest and moorland wild fires, flash flooding and catastrophic weather events.21 South Lanarkshire Council passed a motion on 25th September 2019 to tackle the threat of climate change, meet or exceed national targets for zero emissions by 2045 and establish a new committee on Climate Change and Sustainability.
+- 4.2 In early 2019, the UK and Scottish Governments both declared a climate emergency, with the Scottish Government amending the Climate Change Bill to have net zero emissions by 2045.
+The Scottish Government and Glasgow City Council also declared an ecological emergency in May 2019, recognising that up to one million species face extinction because of human actions. - 4.3 Local authorities within the Glasgow City Region area also declared a climate emergency, including Renfrewshire, North Lanarkshire, West Dunbartonshire and Glasgow.
+Glasgow City Council seeks to create new interim targets for Scotland by reducing emissions by 70% by 2030 and by 90% by 2040.
+It is likely that these reductions would be driven by areas such as transport, energy efficiency and renewable energy, and seek to establish a Climate Emergency Working Group.
+Onth Lanarkshire request Climate Emergency funding to boost resilience planning and preparedness with partners such as Police Scotland and the Scottish Fire Service as there will be a growing risk of spontaneous forest and moorland wild fires, flash flooding and catastrophic weather events.
+South Lanarkshire Council passed a motion on 25th September 2019 to tackle the threat of climate change, meet